gagle/node-properties/README.md

 <a name="parse"></a>
 __properties.parse(str[, settings])__
 Does the same as [load()](#load) but does not perform any I/O access, the input is the given string.
 The only setting property is the reviver.
+Only throws exceptions if the variable substitution is enabled.

 <a name="store"></a>
 __properties.store(file, obj[, settings], callback)__